-As part of a regulatory requirement, an independent survey was conducted to ask customers of the 16 largest personal current account providers if they would recommend their provider to friends and family.
+As part of a regulatory requirement, an independent survey was conducted to ask approximately 1000 customers of each of the 17 largest personal current account providers if they would recommend their provider to friends and family.
+The results represent the view of customers who took part in the survey.

-These results are from an independent survey carried out between September 2017 and June 2018 by GfK UK Limited as part of a regulatory requirement.
+These results are from an independent survey carried out between January 2020 and December 2020 by Ipsos MORI as part of a regulatory requirement.

 The Co-operative Bank have published this information at the request of the Competition and Markets Authority so you can compare the quality of service from personal current account providers.
 In providing this information, we are not giving you any advice or making any recommendation to you and we can only give you information about our own products and services.